 Let’s include speech synthesis and recognition, with a vocabulary of 34,000 words.
 It can also synthesize music, even simulate Caruso singing with the Mormon Tabernacle Choir, with various reverberation.

 Conclusion: starting with the abilities is nonsense.
 We must start both with a price goal, and a set of abilities, and keep an eye on today’s and the immediate future’s technology.
 These factors must all be juggled simultaneously.”

 Why the clash over the Macintosh price matters

 A few things about the clash between Jobs and Raskin fascinate me.
 The first is that Raskin’s sarcastic version of what a Macintosh should include isn’t worlds away from Jobs’ vision.

 The second is that, while history tells us Jobs had the right impulse for the Mac (Raskin’s idea wound up launching as the Canon Cat a few years later, and promptly disappeared), it’s more nuanced than that.

 Jobs’ “feature creep” insistence on building the best possible computer, with no thought for a price point, wound up undercutting a lot of his work at NeXT, the company he founded after leaving Apple.
 Raskin’s approach, meanwhile, was based on the idea of democratizing technology — which is something Apple has become known for over the years.

-Finally, although it took several more years until Jobs seized control of the Macintosh project, it’s easy to see as far back as 1979 that Raskin and Jobs were never going to happily coexist on Team Mac.
+Finally, although it took several more years for Jobs to seize control of the Macintosh project, it’s easy to see that as far back as 1979, Raskin and Jobs were never going to happily coexist on Team Mac.